 Massachusetts does not clearly define the level of chance needed for it to be considered a crime if the activity is unlicensed.
 It simply states that betting $5 or more on a hand or side.
 This leaves the door open for skill-based gaming machines.
 These are found in arcades and at casinos.

 Traditional skill gaming sites like Worldwinner accept players from the state.
 This is also true of sweepstakes sites like WPT Online.

 Charitable organizations may deal a variety of gambling games.
 These include bingo, beano, raffles, poker and casino nights.
 There are no limits on prize amounts.
 However, registration with the state attorney general is required for entries that cost more than $100 or have a grand prize over $10,000.
 Winners over $250 must be reported to the attorney general within 30 days of the contest.

 Charity gaming players must be at least 18 years of age.
 Bingo games are regulated by the state lottery.
 All others are regulated by the state attorney general.

-Massachusetts Gaming Regulatory Directory
+Massachusetts Gaming Regulator Directory

 - Massachusetts Gaming Commission